BoldizsarP/rest-full/readme.md

 Validators are run before the context gets built, and are strictly called only for values/keys that were submitted.

-In general it's better practise to use validators BEFORE calling query, see **Zod integration**
+In general it's better practise to use validators BEFORE calling request, see **Zod integration**

 ### Expected Result Type